Cal Northern School of Law

 The Cal Northern School of Law is a private law school located in Chico, California.
 Cal Northern offers a four-year night program.

+The law school is ranked 25 on the LA Times' list of law schools in California by the number of degrees awarded in 2026.

+History

+Founded in 1983, Cal Northern School of Law was created by a group of attorneys and judges looking to create an evening law school.

 Accreditation

 The school has been approved by the Committee of Bar Examiners of the State Bar of California since 1992, but is not accredited by the American Bar Association.

+Law clinic

+Since 2015, there has been a legal self-help clinic on the Chico campus, available for community-use every spring.